 5) Build a communications plan – Lack of communication is the quickest way to kill an established program.
 Employees don’t like waiting for years to hear about progress and which ideas will be adopted, so regular communication is crucial.
 It’s also important to keep those that are yet to participate ‘in the loop’ so they build belief in the program and join in when the time is right.

 6) Share success stories – Success in one area of your business will breed confidence and enthusiasm in other areas of the business.
 In large or complex companies, its best to find areas where you can be successful and then share those with the rest of the company.
 Greater numbers of sponsors will come forward, participation will go up and innovation will increase.

-In the following article, HYPE will consider ‘communications’ in more detail.
-We’ll discuss how to build and structure a communications plan that will help deliver a sustainable collaborative innovation program that delivers increases in participation and the quality content as your program matures.
+In the next article, we will consider ‘communications’ in more detail and discuss how to build and structure a communications plan that will help deliver a sustainable collaborative innovation program that delivers increases in participation and the quality content as your program matures.

 About the author

 Colin Nelson is Director of Strategic Consulting at HYPE Innovation.
 Colin is a subject matter expert and thought leader, helping clients engage their enterprise to support existing or newly established programs on Innovation, Cost Reduction and Business Transformation.
 Recent clients include Abbot Labs, BASF, General Mills, Metso & Swisslog.

 HYPE Innovation is producing a series of five articles to help innovation practitioners, and those new to collaborative innovation, understand how to build a successful and sustainable enterprise program.
 Each article will address a different theme, will focus on clear actions any company can take, and highlight pitfalls to avoid.

 |How to Get the Most from your Innovation Software: Key Process Considerations

 |Using Communications to Drive Innovation – How to Develop an Engaging and Sustainable Program